 Adds warmth to the room, oh yes.

 The right patterned and quality rug can harmonise the design of your home office with added level of comfort and appeal.
 Can your rug make a statement?
 You bet it can.
-At Rugsource Inc, you can get a wide variety of good rugs from hand-tufted, modern and antique.

 There’s a science behind the fact that rugs are sound absorbers.
 The materials in a rug like the fibers and tufts help to absorb these sounds.
 Not extensively, of course, but it can definitely reduce airborne and surface noises.
 Example, when things dropped onto the floor.